nats-io/nats-top/readme.md

   Makes the subscriptions-column immediately visible upon launching nats-top.

+- `-c context_name`

+  Using a context name to run instances of nats-top easily while you have configured multiple contexts with `nats context` command.
+Using `nats context ls` to list the contexts configured.

 ## Commands

 While in top view, it is possible to use the following commands: